Skip to content

 As with many stones that aren’t precious or semi-precious, shungite doesn’t typically make it into jewelry sold at chain stores.
 There isn’t enough demand to justify mass production, and variances in the appearance and quality also make it ill-suited to that application.

 However, independent jewellers often produce shungite jewelry.
 Typically, you’ll find a shungite necklace or a shungite bracelet comprised of shungite beads.
-Polished stones in organic shapes are also widely used, and you may occasionally see cabochons.
+Polished stones in organic shapes are also widely used; you may occasionally see cabochons.
 Shungite beads are also used for creating pendulums used for certain spiritual practices.

 Stones Similar to Shungite